 We all want our kids to excel academically, but giving priority to play, where our kids can rest, is essential to see them grow happy, healthy and enjoying their childhood.

 #10.
 Get Them To Sleep

 Sleep can cure everything — mood swings, a headache and even help them forget an embarrassing memory that happened at school.
 Your kids will be more focused, happy and less likely to get sick when they get enough hours of sleep.
 And if you’re unsure how many hours of sleep is needed each night to keep your child healthy, here’s how much sleep your kids should be having for their age.

 You May Also Enjoy Tips for Getting Kids To Sleep Well

+Have your say!
 Have you any other tips to keep your child healthy once they go back to school?
 Leave a comment below and let us know – we’d love to hear from you!